estonfle/AllTheBeans/Orval-Localisation.md

 **Vue Query**

 - **Caching & Deduplication:** If two components request the same data, it only makes one network call.
-- **Stale Time:** You can tell it, "This data is good for 5 minutes, don't ever refetch it before then."
+- **Stale Time:**We can tell it, "This data is good for 5 minutes, don't ever refetch it before then."
 - **Dependent Queries:** "Don't run Query B until Query A finishes and gives me an ID."
 - **Background Refetching:** Automatically updates stale data in the background (e.g., when the user refocuses the browser window).
-- **Built-in States:** Gives you reactive isLoading, isError, isFetching, and data out of the box.
+- **Built-in States:** Gives us reactive isLoading, isError, isFetching, and data out of the box.
 - **Optimistic Updates:** Allows the UI to update instantly before the server confirms the mutation.

 **Axios with (Interceptors)**